tomchor/ezkpp/_build/html/_sources/compiling.txt

 will read ``FLEX_LIB_DIR=/usr/lib/x86_64-linux-gnu``.
 You should, of course, replace your line accordingly.

-The next two items defines the options of the compiler and extra directory to include in the compilation.
-We will not worry about those, which unless maybe when debugging.
+The next two items define some possible extra options for the compilation and extra directories also to include in the compilation.
+We will don't have to worry about those, unless maybe if we need to debug the program for some reason.
 Now you can save and close/exit the file.

 If we did everything correctly we can compile KPP simply by running the ``make`` command.
-Many warnings are going to appear on the screen, but as long as no error appears, the compilation will be successful.
-You can be sure it was successsful by once again running ``ls`` and seeing that there is now one extra file on the KPP directory called ``bin``:
+Many warnings are going to appear on the screen (that's normal), but as long as no error appears, the compilation will be successful.
+You can be sure it was successsful by once again running ``ls`` and seeing that there is now one extra entry on the KPP directory called ``bin``:

 .. code-block:: bash